Bright Ideas

 Install accent lighting to highlight artwork, displays, and products throughout a retail store, creating drama and interest.
 Proper design and installation will direct the viewer’s focus toward the highlighted feature.

 Ambient lighting can illuminate spaces where other light sources fail.
-Fixtures like downlights or linear luminaires can provide shadow-free illumination when integrated with various lighting applications.
+Fixtures, such as downlights or linear luminaires, can provide shadow-free illumination when integrated with various lighting applications.

 Lighting Tip: Choose lighting based on each area’s specific function—use task lighting for focused activities, accent lighting to highlight key features, and ambient lighting to fill in where needed.
 A well-balanced mix enhances the look and usability of any space.